nmstoker/lockebot/README.md

 After being trained on examples, it is (to a degree) able to generalise the questions and respond to ones in a similar style.
 The questions are turned into intents and entities, which are then used to construct queries to run against a database to provide the answer.

-Here is a demo of the RoyBot version (which is trained/coded to answer a range of different questions on English and British monarchs)
+Here is a demo of the RoyBot version :crown: (which is trained/coded to answer a range of different questions on English and British monarchs)

 [![asciicast](https://asciinema.org/a/buhysdhqvytr8sgq89t8bvqf4.png)](https://asciinema.org/a/buhysdhqvytr8sgq89t8bvqf4)